 - Maturity: Approx. 25-45 days depending on type of maturity

-- Planting season: Late summer/fall
+- Planting season: Early spring/late summer/early fall

 Cultivation: Prepare fertile, well-drained soil.
 Sow seeds from early spring or late summer/early fall in a sunny location.
 Keep soil moist.
 Fertilize as needed.
 Plant every 2 weeks for continuous harvest.
 Cool temperatures improve the quality and flavor of turnips.